ameotoko/backend-redirect/README.md

 Sometimes you might want to let your backend users to access a record editing form, using a direct link, like `/contao?do=members&act=edit&id=42`.
 For instance, your application might be sending notifications to your editors, where they can click on such a link in the email and proceed directly to editing the record.

-Currently, Contao's backend firewall will not let you do it directly – it will force your editors to go through a confirmation screen like this:
+Prior to version 5.1, Contao's backend firewall will not let you do it directly – it will force your editors to go through a confirmation screen like this:

 ![](screenshot.png?raw=true)